 To increase the chances of receiving an assignment to a school of choice, students should apply in the first registration period for their grade.
 Once families are familiar with their school choices, they should prepare the documents that are required for school registration and bring them to a BPS Welcome Center during the registration period for their grade.

 New-to-BPS applicants for Kindergarten and any students enrolling in Grade 6 or Grade 9 should register in the first registration period in January.
 All other new-to-BPS applicants should register in the second registration period in February.
-School assignments are made using our lottery system after each registration period ends, so it doesn't matter when you register within a particular period -- it's not first-come first-served and everyone has the same opportunities as long as they register within the correct period.
+School assignments are made after each registration period ends, using a lottery system, so it doesn't matter when you register within a particular period -- it's not first-come first-served and everyone has the same opportunities as long as they register within the earliest period.
 The full schedule is below.

 BPS students completing the highest grade at their current school will receive their selection form from school.
 In many cases, these students are guaranteed a seat at their next pathway school and no action is required.
 Exam School applicants follow a different process and timeline.
 Please see the Exam Schools page for more information.